Ada-Developers-Academy/daily-curriculum/volunteer.md

 - field questions at the end of the lecture and  provide resources for students who are interested in learning more

 ### Code Reviewer
+As a Code Reviewer, you will assess the quality of students' code and provide feedback to them.
+This can be done in person or remotely.

+Your role will be to:
+- read the provided assignment description and grading rubric
+- assign a "level" to the student's code -- beginner, proficient, or master -- for each of the categories on the rubric
+- leave encouraging, as well as constructive, comments/suggestions/feedback to students

 ### Application Reviewer